OpenHD/Documentation/developers/porting.md

 Then you need to figure out the dependencies (a good help are our  install_dep_ files) After you got everything prepared you can simply build QOpenHD with build_qmake.sh

+### Finding a KMS-Plane for HW-decoding

+I usually use modetest to look at possible planes for kmssink.
+You need the package libdrm-tests.

+then execute "modetest -p" and check if the plane is behind qopenhd